St Andrews: Education

 Today, St Andrews is home to one secondary school, one private school and three primary schools.

 Canongate Primary School, which opened in 1972 is located off the Canongate, beside the St Andrews Botanic Garden.
 The school roll was recorded in February 2008 as 215.
 Lawhead Primary School, which opened in 1974 is on the western edge of the town.
 The school roll was recorded in September 2009 as 181.
 Greyfriars Primary School is a Roman Catholic school located in the southern part of the town.

 Madras College is the sole secondary school in the town.
-The school which opened to pupils in 1833 was based on a Madras system – founded and endowed by Dr Andrew Bell (1755–1832), a native of the town.
+The school which opened to pupils in 1833 was based on a Madras system – founded and endowed by Andrew Bell (1755–1832), a native of the town.
 Prior to the opening, Bell was interested in the demand for a school which was able to teach both poor and privileged children on one site.
 The high reputation of the school meant that many children came from throughout Britain to be taught there, often lodging with masters or residents in the town.
-The was school located on two campuses – Kilrymont, (which opened in 1967) and South Street (incorporating the original 1833 building).
+The school was located on two campuses – Kilrymont, (which opened in 1967) and South Street (incorporating the original 1833 building).
 Pupils in S1-S3 are served by Kilrymont and S4-S6 by South Street.

 Plans to build a replacement for Madras College on a single site have been ongoing since 2006.
 Originally, the school was in negotiations with the University of St Andrews for a joint new build at Lang Lands on land owned by the university.
 The plans, which were scrapped in August 2011, would have seen the school share the university's playing fields.
 In October 2011, a scoring exercise drawn up by the council to decide the best location for the new Madras College was put before parents, staff and the local community to ask for their views.
 A £40-million redevelopment of the Kilrymont building proved to be most popular and was officially given the go-ahead in November 2011.
 This decision was met with controversy from parents, staff and the local community.
 Following a decision from a group of senior councillors to analyse the other potential sites than push ahead with the controversial redevelopment, The new Building was finished in 2021.
 In August 2020, it was reported that the college will sell its Kilrymont site and built a replacement school at Langlands.